ECO PRO

 Components:

-• Module 3: Green Fins Dive Guide e-Course is a program for dive professionals (Rescue-level or equivalent and above) focused on helping guides and instructors prevent diving-related damage to coral reefs by applying the Green Fins environmental standards and Code of Conduct during day-to-day operations.
-The course is framed around a dive guide’s ability to positively influence guest behavior and “protect coral reefs one dive at a time,” and is structured as three modules: (1) background on coral reefs and the Green Fins initiative, (2) best-practice actions above water/on the boat, and (3) guidance for below-water practices, including how to manage both yourself and your divers.
+• Module 3: Green Fins Dive Guide e-Course is a program for dive professionals focused on helping guides and instructors prevent diving-related damage to coral reefs by applying the Green Fins environmental standards and Code of Conduct during day-to-day operations.
+The course is framed around a dive guide’s ability to positively influence guest behavior and “protect coral reefs one dive at a time,” and is structured as three modules: 1) background on coral reefs and the Green Fins initiative, 2) best-practice actions above water/on the boat, and 3) guidance for below-water practices, including how to manage both yourself and your divers.
 Learners complete a short test after each module and must score 100% on each module exam to pass (retakes allowed).
 A personalized certificate is optional for $25 (valid for two years), with proceeds supporting Green Fins’ work.

 Upon completing this phase, your staff will have a firm understanding of global and regional sustainability challenges, be able to identify human impacts, implement mitigation strategies, and be fully prepared for practical application during Phase Two.